keajs/kea-docs/docs/concepts.md

 your operating system to listen to them and convert them to the 1970's steampunk sci-fi novel you hope to finish one day.

 Actions themselves are simple and [pure functions](https://en.wikipedia.org/wiki/Pure_function).
-The only thing they must do is to convert their arguments into a `payload` object.
+The *only thing* they are allowed to do is to convert their arguments into a `payload` object.
 See here:

 ```jsx
 const logic = kea({